 George Washington once surveyed our majestic fields at Hill and Dale Farm, where we invite you to make your own history and create an event to be remembered.

 American History Talks and Tours

-Nestled in Berryville, Virginia's Blue Ridge Mountains, this exquisite 308 acres setting of rolling pastures is just 50 miles from Washington, DC.
+Nestled in Berryville, Virginia's Blue Ridge Mountains, our 308 acres of rolling pastures are just 50 miles from Washington, DC.

 Richard Henry Lee, the first owner of the property, was living in the house at the time he proposed the Declaration of Independence to the Second Continental Congress.

 Hill and Dale Farm is also the site of a Civil War battle between General Custer and Colonel Mosby in 1865.